jorgesanabria/DBAL/README.md

 ```
 ### Schema middleware

 `SchemaMiddleware` provides a fluent API to create or modify tables via the `Crud` instance.
+See
+[`docs/schema-builder.md`](docs/schema-builder.md) for a more detailed guide.

 ```php
 $schema = new DBAL\SchemaMiddleware($pdo);